qdrant/landing_page/qdrant-landing/content/articles/memory-consumption.md

 python run.py --engines qdrant-all-in-ram --datasets glove-100-angular
 ```

-After uploading vectors, we will repeat the same experiment with different allowed RAM usage to see how they affect the memory consumption and search speed.
+After uploading vectors, we will repeat the same experiment with different RAM limits to see how they affect the memory consumption and search speed.

 ```bash
 # Search vectors